EveryWag Logo

 Why a Healthy Weight Matters: Add Years to Your Pet’s Life

-Did you know an estimated 60% of dogs and cats are considered overweight or obese in the US?
-While those extra pounds might seem harmless, or even cute, the truth is that carrying excess weight puts your pet at increased of serious risk for chronic illness, and can drastically shorten their life.
+Did you know an estimated 60% of dogs and cats are consideredoverweight or obese in the US?
+While those extra pounds might seem harmless, or even cute, the truth is that carrying excess weight puts your pet at increased risk of serious chronic illness and candrastically shorten their life.

 The Health Risks of Pets Being Overweight: